Adrianjewell91/curriculumjava/README.md

 The new datasource returns data in a different format, but the new endpoint must return data in the same format as the existing endpoint.
 Try to reuse as much code and refactor if possible.

-solution: use the adaptor pattern: mapp the new datasource to the old one using an adaptor entity class that accepts a payload from new datasource but the interface getters are according to the old datasource.
+solution: use the adaptor pattern: map the new datasource to the old one using an adaptor entity class that accepts a payload from new datasource but the interface getters are according to the old datasource.

 ### B. Domain Decomposition.
 (Lg.)
 Given a monolithic job processor with many jobs, decompose one of the jobs using the available microservices and event streams.

-The monolithic job processor runs jobs in batches.
-It uses direct SQL to load batches and write changes.
-It uses shared entities (multiple jobs use the same entity).
-Each job loads more data than is required for the job.
+The monolithic job processor runs many jobs, and the jobs use batch processing.
+Each job uses direct SQL to load batches and write changes.
+It uses shared entities (multiple jobs share the same entity).
+These entities are massive.

-The decomposed job must load data and write changes only through the existing microservices and the existing event streams.
-It is optional to process data in batches.
+A decomposed job must load data and write changes only through the existing microservices and the existing event streams.

+The solution is the grasp the ecosystem of the monolith job runner and the available decoupled ecosystem, then carve out a job and use the decoupled ecosystem to rewrite it.

 ### C. Abstractions.
 (Med.)
 Given a write flow that accepts data type 1, extend the flow to accept data type 2.
 Under the hood, the write flow transforms data type 1 into two objects, data types 1 and 2.
 The extended flow should result in the same transformation and continue as usual.

+solution: use generic classes to extend functionality without compromising existing functionality.

 ### D. Consolidation.
 (Lg.)
 Given three applications with three redux stores, combine them into a single redux store.
 The three applications exist in the same window under different tabs.

+solution: grasp the complexity of three redux stores in three apps and consolidate them into a single redux store.

 ### E. Tech Debt.
 (Med.)
 Given an application with considerable tech debt, upgrade a library using hacky methods that navigates around the tech debt.